-Decisions regarding the employment of teachers who fail to meet the required proficiency standard for renewal of a continuing license will be made in accordance with state law G.S.
+Decisions regarding the employment of teachers who fail to meet the required proficiency standard for renewal of a continuing professional license will be made in accordance with state law G.S.
+115C-270.30(b)(4) G.S.
 115C-296(b)(1)b.4 and applicable State Board of Education requirements.
+The superintendent or designee shall determine the professional development required of a teacher whose continuing license has reverted to an initial license and/or has expired due to performance issues.
+The superintendent or designee may authorize or direct principals to prescribe professional development to such employees in accordance with the employee's demonstrated deficiencies.